bordercore/bordercoreai/README.md

 Supports using Wolfram Alpha for mathematical calculations.

+## Thinking

+Supports some so-called "thinking" models, such as Qwen3.

 ## Chat with Web Pages

 Paste a URL into the input box and say "Summarize" or something similar.